Ryushe/mangamaker/notes.md

 `pipreqs .` -> gens req.txt

+make linux and windows:
+- check os and then use env variables
+- run script that installs calibre x 7z (checks if installed) x adds to env variables so can pull into program
+- docker container

 # RN
 - why no get url but thow error when return self.url
 - search class bbg